 vi config.pyorvim config.pycommand to open theconfig.pyfile and modify the database connection information based on the actual situation.

-The following example shows the database connection information in the
+The following code shows an example of database connection information in the

 config.pyfile:DB_CONFIG = { 'host': '10.10.10.1', 'port': 2881, 'user': 'test_user001@mysql001', 'password': '******', 'database': 'test', 'charset': 'utf8mb4' }- In a Windows environment, use the text editor to open the